AlanCoding/awx-1/docs/prompting.md

 Workflow Job Nodes (a copy of the first), and Schedules.

-Jobs, themselves, have a configuration object stored in a related model, but this is hidden from the API, and only used to prepare the correct launch-time configuration for subsequent re-launch and re-scheduling of the job.
+Jobs, themselves, have a configuration object stored in a related model, and only used to prepare the correct launch-time configuration for subsequent re-launch and re-scheduling of the job.
+To see these prompts for a particular job, do a GET to `/api/v2/jobs/N/create_schedule/`.

 #### Workflow Node Launch Configuration (Changing in Tower 3.3)

-Workflow job nodes have a special rule that `extra_vars` from their parent workflow job will be combined with the variables that they provide in `extra_data`, as well as artifacts from prior job runs.
+Workflow job nodes will combine `extra_vars` from their parent workflow job with the variables that they provide in `extra_data`, as well as artifacts from prior job runs.
 Both of these sources of variables have higher precedence than the variables defined in the node.

-However, all the sources of variables that a workflow passes to a job it spawns still abides by the rules of the template that the node uses.
-That means that if the template has `ask_variables_on_launch` set to false with no survey, neither the workflow JT or the artifacts will take effect in the job that is spawned.
+All prompts that a workflow node passes to a spawned job abides by the rules of the related template.
+That means that if the node's job template has `ask_variables_on_launch` set to false with no survey, neither the workflow JT or the artifacts will take effect in the job that is spawned.
+If the node's job template has `ask_inventory_on_launch` set to false and the node provides an inventory, this resource will not be used in the spawned job.
+If a user creates a node that would do this, a 400 response will be returned.

 Behavior before the 3.3 release cycle was less-restrictive with passing workflow variables to the jobs it spawned, allowing variables to take effect